What Weeds Tell Us About the Soil.

-Weeds can be used as indicators of soil conditions and as environmental indicators.
-You can then use this information to help create the best possible conditions for lawns and your turf grass.
+Weeds are great indicators of soil conditions and environmental indicators.
+You can use this fact to help create the best possible conditions for your lawns and turf grass.

 Weeds as indicators of wet soil conditions.